sameer-m-dev/mongobouncer/README.md

 **Current Limitations:**
 - ❌ **Multi-Document Transactions**: MongoDB transactions (`startTransaction`, `commitTransaction`, `abortTransaction`) are not fully supported.
 For applications requiring transaction support, consider using direct MongoDB connections or implementing application-level transaction management
+- ⚠️ **Authentication Methods**: Currently only supports authentication via `appName` parameter in connection strings.
+Traditional MongoDB authentication methods (username/password in connection string, SASL, etc.) are not supported.
+Read more about the authentication system [here](./AUTHENTICATION.md).

 ### Authentication